Australia opens tender for next phase in Malaysia Airlines search

 The Boeing 777, carrying 239 passengers and crew, disappeared from radar screens on March 8 shortly after taking off from Kuala Lumpur bound for Beijing.

-Investigators say what little evidence they have to work with suggests the aeroplane was deliberately diverted thousands of kilometers from its scheduled route before eventually crashing into the Indian Ocean.
+Investigators say what little evidence they have to work with suggests the aeroplane was deliberately diverted thousands of kilometres from its scheduled route before eventually crashing into the Indian Ocean.

 “A single prime contractor will be chosen to bring together and manage the expertise, equipment and vessels to carry out the search,” Australia’s Joint Agency Coordinating Centre, which has been leading the multinational search, said in a statement.